Ground Engineering

 Wimbledon Road, 35 kilometres south-east of Waipukurau in Central Hawke's Bay, had experienced ongoing movement for several years, progressively damaging this integral transport route.
 Central Hawke's Bay District Council required a permanent solution without the cost and disruption of traditional concrete piling.

-GSI collaborated with Stantec and CHBDC to design a deep soil mixing (DSM) solution — 126 DSM columns at 800 mm diameter and 8 m depth, arranged in a triple-row shear key to intercept the failure plane.
-DSM offered significant cost advantages over conventional piling while achieving the required shear resistance.
-The design incorporated 3 m deep counterfort drains to manage groundwater pressures driving the slope movement, and also included pavement reconstruction and an upgraded stormwater infrastructure with a new concrete swale drain.
+GSI was engaged by CHBDC to deliver a design-build solution comprising a series of deep soil mixing (DSM) columns at 800 mm diameter and 8 m depth.
+Arranged in a triple-row shear key to intercept the failure plane, DSM offered significant cost advantages over conventional piling while achieving the required shear resistance.
+The design also incorporated 3 m deep counterfort drains to provide resilience to the road by managing the groundwater pressures driving the slope movement.
+GSI also delivered pavement reconstruction and upgraded stormwater infrastructure including a new concrete swale drain.

 Build